MaxMohammadi/Celo-For-Dummies/Celo-For-Dummies/slides.md

 <br/>
 <br/>

-- 📝 **Easy-of-Use** - Sending a payment is as easy as sending a text message
+- **Easy-of-Use** - Sending a payment is as easy as sending a text message
-- 🎨 **Wallets** - Address-based encryption allows users to use their friends' cell phone numbers as public keys
+- **Wallets** - Address-based encryption allows users to use their friends' cell phone numbers as public keys
-- 🎨 **Stable Value Assets** - Monetary policy with elastic supply rules, backed by a variable-value reserve
+- **Stable Value Assets** - Monetary policy with elastic supply rules, backed by a variable-value reserve
-- 🎨 **Mobile Block Rewards** - All users involved in transactions are also able to participate in verifications
+- **Mobile Block Rewards** - All users involved in transactions are also able to participate in verifications
+- **Social Impact** -

 <div class="w-60 relative -mt-10">